K12 (NYSE:LRN) Trading Up 8.2%

-A number of analysts have issued reports on LRN shares.
-TheStreet upgraded shares of K12 from a “c+” rating to a “b-” rating in a research note on Wednesday, August 12th.
-BMO Capital Markets lifted their target price on shares of K12 from $52.00 to $60.00 and gave the company an “outperform” rating in a research note on Wednesday, August 12th.
-Sidoti upgraded shares of K12 from a “neutral” rating to a “buy” rating and set a $45.00 target price for the company in a research note on Friday, September 4th.
-Barrington Research lifted their target price on shares of K12 from $30.00 to $60.00 and gave the company an “outperform” rating in a research note on Wednesday, August 12th.
-Finally, Zacks Investment Research upgraded shares of K12 from a “hold” rating to a “strong-buy” rating and set a $53.00 target price for the company in a research note on Tuesday, August 18th.
-One equities research analyst has rated the stock with a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the company.
-The company has an average rating of “Buy” and a consensus price target of $54.50.
+Several analysts recently issued reports on LRN shares.
+Zacks Investment Research upgraded shares of K12 from a “hold” rating to a “strong-buy” rating and set a $53.00 price target on the stock in a research report on Tuesday, August 18th.
+Barrington Research increased their price target on shares of K12 from $30.00 to $60.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 12th.
+Sidoti raised shares of K12 from a “neutral” rating to a “buy” rating and set a $45.00 price objective for the company in a research note on Friday, September 4th.
+TheStreet raised shares of K12 from a “c+” rating to a “b-” rating in a research note on Wednesday, August 12th.
+Finally, BMO Capital Markets increased their price objective on shares of K12 from $52.00 to $60.00 and gave the company an “outperform” rating in a research note on Wednesday, August 12th.
+One research analyst has rated the stock with a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the stock.
+K12 presently has an average rating of “Buy” and a consensus target price of $54.50.

 K12 Inc, a technology-based education company, together with its subsidiaries, provides online curriculum, software systems, and educational services to facilitate individualized learning for students primarily in kindergarten through 12th grade in the United States and internationally.
 The company also offers curriculum and technology solutions for full-time virtual and blended programs; full-time virtual programs, semester courses, and supplemental educational products; teacher training, teaching, and other academic and technology support services to public schools, school districts, private schools, charter schools, early childhood learning centers, and corporate partners.